vipulnaik/diet-exercise-health/best-practices/best-practices-around-blood-tests.md

 time on the test date.
 Invite my work email address as well so that the time is blocked on my work calendar.

-I should budget to leave about 2 hours after waking up, arrive 30 minutes after leaving, and spend about an hour at the test location, then 30 minutes back.
+I should budget to leave about 2 hours after waking up, which can be cut down to 1 hour 45 minutes if reasonably careful.

+I should aim to arrive 15 to 30 minutes after leaving (15 to 20 minutes for the Colby St / Regent St locations for LabCorp and Quest Diagnostics respectively, 25 to 30 minutes for the San Pablo Ave location).

+More details are in a later section that spells out the reminders I should set for myself regarding sleep times and alarm settings.

 Since there's no fixed date, just an intended date, I can move this around if things happen at work.